giladju/giladju.github.io/_posts/2017-02-11-setting-up-jump-server.markdown

 ssh-add ~/.ssh/test-key.pem
 ```

-## Configure you ssh client to Forward keys when accessing the jump host
+## Configure your ssh client to Forward keys when accessing the jump host

 Still on your PC: